Espionage in Norway during World War I: Background

 Two proactive Acts had been sanctioned by the Norwegian Parliament in the early phase of the conflict.
 These were Lov om forsvarshemmeligheter in 1914, and Lov om kontroll av post- og telegrafforbindelser in 1915.
 Chief of the criminal department of the Kristiania Police Johan Søhr was responsible for police investigations of espionage in Norway during World War I. In 1938 he wrote a book giving an account of the espionage investigations during the war period.

 Cases

 Finnmark

-The county of Finnmark borders to both Finland and Russia, and during the Finnish Civil War and the Russian Civil War considerable amounts of goods were transported from Skibotn into Finland, and from Karasjok into Russia.
+The county of Finnmark borders to both Finland and Russia, and during the Finnish Civil War and the Russian Civil War considerable amounts of goods were transported from the village of Skibotn into Finland, and from the village of Karasjok into Russia.
 Among the famous incidents of espionage was the arrest and expulsion of the Swedish Baron Otto von Rosen, who operated in Northern Norway as a German agent.
 He was arrested in Karasjok in January 1917.
-Among the confiscations in this affair were anthrax bacteria and the toxin curare, and also explosives.
+Among the confiscations in this affair were cultures of anthrax bacteria and the toxin curare, and also explosives.